anthinh123/Pomodoro/README.md

 ** Architecture
 - Use Compose + MVI
+- One Forground service to can run app in background
 - Timer: Handle time running, pause, play
 - PomodoroManager: Manage state of pomodoro (work, break, long break)
 - PomodoroViewModel: Consume state from PomodoroManager and convert to UI state